Bringing the world's buried wetlands back from the dead

 Only human-made wetlands buck the trend toward global decline.
 Rice paddies, reservoirs and agricultural stock ponds all increased in acreage since the 1970s, according to Ramsar.

-A group of researchers at the Chinese Academy of Sciences raised similar concerns in a September study, warning that statistics showing a slight increase in China's total wetlands acreage between 2000 and 2015 obscured what really happened.

-A significant portion of the increase came from the construction of dams that turned areas with many small wetlands into large reservoirs, the researchers found.
-The combined area covered by natural marshes decreased by almost 3,000 square miles (7,600 square kilometers) during the same period.

 "People brag about the fact that there's been no net loss.
-But what they've done is destroy natural wetlands and created artificial ones," says Stuart Pimm, a Duke University professor who worked with the Chinese researchers.
-"It makes it look like you're doing no harm when the reality is very different."
+But what they've done is destroy natural wetlands and created artificial ones," says Stuart Pimm, a Duke University professor.

 Since the start of the 20th century, 75% of the United Kingdom's ponds have been lost.